 My cheese sauce is too thick, what do I do?
 Add more milk!
 Add milk slowly until it reaches the desired consistency.

-Mexican Queso Dip
+Mexican Cheese Dip Recipe

 - Melt butter in a heavy bottom saucepan.